daveray/upshot/README.md

 **Theading Note:** JavaFX is much pickier than Swing about code executing correctly on the JavaFX thread.
 So, most interactions at the REPL should be wrapped in the `(upshot.core/run-now)` macro.

+### Running the Tests
+I'm giving Midje a try:

+    lein midje

 ## License

 Copyright (C) 2012 Dave Ray